Macrometacorp/docs/docs/cep/tutorials/data-cleaning.md

 ### Behavior

-When events are sent to `TemperatureStream` stream, following events will get emitted after deduplication on `UniqueSensorStream` stream via `Deduplicate-sensorId` query, and `UniqueSensorSeqNoStream` stream via `Deduplicate-sensorId-and-seqNo` query.
+When events are sent to `TemperatureStream` stream, following events are emitted after deduplication on `UniqueSensorStream` via `Deduplicate-sensorId` query, and `UniqueSensorSeqNoStream` stream via `Deduplicate-sensorId-and-seqNo` query.

 |Time | Input to `TemperatureStream` | Output at `UniqueSensorStream` | Output at `UniqueSensorSeqNoStream` |
 |---|---|---|---|